-For any portion of the site that discharges to a sediment or nutrient-impaired water or to a water that is identified as impaired or high quality you must comply with the inspection frequency specified in 4.3 and you must comply with the stabilization deadline specified in Part 2.2.14.26
+For any portion of the site that discharges to a sediment or nutrient-impaired water or to a water identified as impaired or high-quality27 you must comply with the inspection frequency specified in Part 4.2 and you

-25 Your construction site will be considered to discharge to an impaired or high quality water if the first water to which you discharge is an impaired or high quality water for the pollutants contained in the discharge from your site.
+27 Your construction site will be considered to discharge to an impaired or high-quality water if the first water to which you discharge is an impaired or high-quality water for the pollutants contained in the discharge from your site.
 For discharges that enter a storm sewer system prior to discharge, the first water to which you discharge is the waterbody that receives the storm water discharge from the storm sewer system.